This post may contain affiliate links. Read our disclosure policy.

 Prep: 10 minutes

-This is the best recipe for candied pecans!
-It's and easy recipe made in the oven and it's healthy too because it's made with maple syrup.
+This is the best recipe for healthy candied pecans without any refined sugars!
+It's naturally sweetened with maple syrup and they take minutes to make.
 You can use them for a salad, on top of sweet potatoes or as an appetizer or snack.

 Save this Recipe!